›› Braking resistors take centre stage at NMI event

 Tim Cooke, an electric braking expert from wound components manufacturer REO, is set to speak at the NMI Power Electronics event on July 2 in Nottingham.
 The event, entitled ‘Power Conversion for More Electric Transport’, will take place in the National College at the University of Nottingham and Tim’s presentation will be entitled ‘Braking Challenges in Electric Vehicles’.

 Tim will focus on the use and development of braking resistors for the electric vehicle market.
-He will address the unique challenges the transportation environment creates for the technology and compare the benefits offered by air and water cooled resistors.
+He will address the unique challenges the transportation environment creates for the technology and compares the benefits offered by air and water-cooled resistors.
 He will conclude by examining cutting edge and future breakthroughs and presenting a case study featuring a global leader in the transportation market.

 The event is free to attend and the keynote speaker will be Professor Chris Gerada of Nottingham University, whose presentation will be entitled ‘More Electric Transport – the Aerospace View’.
 His talk will be followed by aerospace and marine focus sessions in the morning and automotive and rail sessions in the afternoon.

 Power Conversion for all modes of transport is becoming increasingly important in achieving Government low carbon targets.
 Power electronics lies at the heart of this ‘more electric’ revolution and the Power Electronics Network Event will provide an opportunity to hear the latest developments from a range of experts.
 The sectors addressed will include automotive, aerospace, rail and marine and the specialists on hand will be sharing their knowledge on challenges, solutions and future trends.